Data quality is the key to successful machine learning and our machine learning filters the key to quality data.

 3. Recommendations, where the machine learning trawls through the habits of users to recommend new stuff based on what they like.
 Classic examples are television, where the data concerning the programmes you watch or display and interest in watching can allow the machine learning software to identify other shows you would like; and Facebook, where their machine learning programme works out which news items appear on your timeline based on your activity and commenting on the site.

-An essential and fundamental truth concerning Machine Learning is that the best-designed computer algorithms and other things Machine Learning can do are only going to be as good as the data the Machine Learning software works with.
-Data Quality underpins the success or failure of Machine Learning.
+An essential and fundamental truth concerning machinee learning is that the best-designed computer algorithms and other things machine learning can do are only going to be as good as the data the machine learning software works with.
+Data quality underpins the success or failure of machine learning.

 If your data quality is an issue or you know that you have known sources of dirty data but your files are just too big, and the problems too numerous to be able to fix manually please do log in and try now